haynis/Capstone-Project/README.md

+**B21-CAP0180-Capstone-Project**
-#Deto (Deteksi Tumor Otak) is an application that is used to classify brain MRI photos to determine whether this photo has a brain tumor?
+**Deto (Deteksi Tumor Otak) is an application that is used to classify brain MRI photos to determine whether this photo has a brain tumor?**

 There are 4 labels, namely: